FHIR/fhir-package-loader/README.md

 #### `loadVirtualPackage(pkg: VirtualPackage): Promise<LoadStatus>`

-Loads a resources from a passed in implementation of the [VirtualPackage](src/virtual/VirtualPackage.ts) interface.
+Loads resources from a passed in implementation of the [VirtualPackage](src/virtual/VirtualPackage.ts) interface.
 This allows for "virtual" packages that do not come from a registry nor are stored in the local FHIR package cache.
 The [DiskBasedVirtualPackage](src/virtual/DiskBasedVirtualPackage.ts) implementation allows resources from arbitrary file paths (folders or direct files) to be loaded as a package.
 The [InMemoryVirtualPackage](src/virtual/InMemoryVirtualPackage.ts) implementation allows resources in a Map to be loaded as a package.
 Developers may also provide their own implementation of the VirtualPackage interface.
 Returns the [LoadStatus](src/loader/PackageLoader.ts).

 #### `getPackageLoadStatus(name: string, version: string): LoadStatus`